 Fedora used to be released as a set of CDs or a DVD containing all the Fedora packages that could be installed from those media.
-The results of new tools first added in Fedora 7 for creating custom software repositories (Pungi) and custom live CDs (livecd-creator) are coming to fruition in Fedora 8 in the form of a growing set of custom spins.
+The results of new tools first added in Fedora 7 for creating custom software repositories (Pungi) and custom live CDs (livecd-creator) have continued to improve in the form of a growing set of custom spins.